wpaccessibility/wp-a11y-docs/docs/topics/code/accessible-name/index.md

 - Screen readers will announce the name, role, value or status when an interactive element gets keyboard focus.
 - Voice recognition (voice control) users can focus an interactive element by announcing its name.

-An proper accessible name for HTML elements is essential for screen reader users to understand and operate functionality on a web page.
+A proper accessible name for HTML elements is essential for screen reader users to understand and operate functionality on a web page.

 Abdulqudus Abubakre gives an excellent, detailed writeup of the accessible name [Understanding Accessible Names in HTML](https://dev.to/ibn_abubakre/understanding-accessible-names-in-html-562).